-The debtors impairment provision, as a percentage of accounts receivable had increased from 79% to 82% and in monetary value from R255 826 733.00 to R287 199 133.
+The debtors impairment provision, as a percentage of accounts had increased from 81.6% to 83.9% and in monetary value from R287 199 000 to R293 441 000.
 This is mainly as a result of the increase in indigent consumers and as a result of the difficult financial position of consumers caused by the Covid 19 pandemic.